-- 1. Organizing, hosting or having gatherings where the consumption of alcohol or the use of controlled substances takes place. - 2.
-Selling, providing, distributing or possession with intent to deliver alcohol or controlled substances, or look-a-like. - 3.
-Use, possession or possession with intent to deliver anabolic steroids, androstydine or human growth hormones. - 4.
-Possession of a dangerous or concealed weapon - 5.
-Reproducing or distributing school keys - 6.
-Theft greater than \$500.00 - 7.
-Vandalism (criminal damage of property) - 8.
-Hazing/Initiations - 9.
-Threatening a staff member - 10.
-Battery or sexual assault - 11.
-Charged with a serious local, state or federal violation, which may or may not include a citation or arrest. - a.
-A student-athlete who commits any of these violations will be suspended from athletic participation immediately and may be suspended for up to a maximum of three consecutive athletic seasons or the equivalent of one full academic year.
-The Activities Director will determine the eligibility for the student-athlete to practice with a team.

-- b.
-All alcohol or drug violations in TYPE IV will require a meeting with Student Services personnel and an Alcohol, Tobacco and Other Drug Assessment, recommended by Sun Prairie High School.
-Proof or certificate of completion of this assessment and follow-up recommendations must be presented to the Student Services personnel or Activities Director. - c.
-A second TYPE IV violation will cause a student to be ineligible for any extracurricular activity for the remainder of their high school career.
+- Organizing, hosting or having gatherings where the consumption of alcohol or the use of controlled substances takes place. - Selling, providing, distributing or possession with intent to deliver alcohol or controlled substances, or look-a-like. - Use, possession or possession with intent to deliver anabolic steroids, androstenedione or human growth hormones. - Possession of a dangerous or concealed weapon. - Reproducing or distributing school keys. - Theft greater than \$500.00. - Vandalism (criminal damage of property). - Hazing/Initiations. - Threatening a staff member. - Battery or sexual assault. - Charged with a serious local, state or federal violation, which may or may not include a citation or arrest. - A student-athlete who commits any of these violations will be suspended from athletic participation immediately and may be suspended for up to a maximum of three consecutive athletic seasons or the equivalent of one full academic year.
+The Activities Director will determine the eligibility for the student-athlete to practice with a team. - All alcohol or drug violations in TYPE IV will require a meeting with Student Services personnel and an Alcohol, Tobacco and Other Drug Assessment, recommended by the Sun Prairie Area School District.
+Proof or certificate of completion of this assessment and follow-up recommendations must be presented to the Student Services personnel or Activities Director. - A second TYPE IV violation will cause a student to be ineligible for any extracurricular activity for the remainder of their high school career.